leo-project/leofs/docs/architecture/leo_storage.md

 ### READ-Request Handling

 A LeoGateway node retrieves a metadata of a requested object, then if it's a large size object, its LeoGateway node retrieves the chunked objects in order of the fragment object number from the LeoStorage cluster.
 Finally, its LeoGateway node responds the objects to the client.
+Please note that [LeoGateway cache settings](/admin/settings/leo_gateway/#cache-consistency-between-leogateway-and-leostorage) can affect requests handling.

 ![](../assets/leofs-architecture.006.jpg)